Our clients

 How can fundraising transform a church's relationship to its downtown community?

-Christ Episcopal Church has had a presence in downtown Little Rock for more than 150 years.
 As leadership considers capital improvements, they seek to understand what it means to be a part of a reawakening community, and how working together for the common good includes their congregants and neighbors alike.
+We worked with this congregation on a feasibility study to determine the level of support for a campaign that would:

 • create a new entrance hall to improve accessibility, visibility and welcome